 Seen from here, the situation right now is not unlike it was during that fateful year when the world broke (open) for me.
 This state of immobility in which we find ourselves makes it even clearer: we are one another’s best resource in this no man’s land between what is no more and what is not yet.

 Right now we have a unique opportunity to better equip people to tackle the current and future crises.

 We want to:

 Quickly upskill a critical mass of people to discover and adopt the way we work to build productive communities.
-That is what the MOOC is for.

 The individuals at the heart of Edgeryders have spent significant parts of our lives navigating the kind of chaos others are now struggling with.

 We know what needs to be done and how to do it.

 With your support we will make it happen faster and better.